enkidevs/curriculum/git/essentials/getting-started/some-common-terminology.md

 The **staging area** is also referred to as `index`.

-> Note: as with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.
+> 💡 As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

 ---